badasintended/monopoly/README.md

 # monopoly [![2][2]][4]  [![3][3]][5] <img src="src/main/resources/icon.png" align="right"/>

-monopoly is a Minecraft mod that tries to unifyConfig dropped items, keeping only one type of item optainable.
+monopoly is a Minecraft mod that tries to unify dropped items, keeping only one type of item optainable.
 **Configuration is required to monopoly.**

 ### Config Options